A new SLA-centric management feature where you set a risk tolerance based on your organizations appetite for risk.

 In the Setup my SLA pop-up, you are able to select your risk tolerance from these three options.

-Note: Depending on the option you select, Kenna’s suggested SLA provides a guideline based on your Vulnerability Score and Asset Priority factors.
+Note: Depending on the option you select, Cisco Vulnerability Management’s suggested SLA provides a guideline based on your Vulnerability Score and Asset Priority factors.

 Once you have selected your risk tolerance, click Next to complete the second step of the setup.